Pueblo South

 Yes

 Its 40 acres about 5 miles south of Pueblo, Co.
 The nearest tree is a mile away.
 This is wide open prairie.
 If you have a dog be aware that there are cactus plants on this property.
-I can no longer accommodate large diesel pusher motor homes.
+I cannot accommodate large diesel pusher motor homes.
+I do ask that you let me know your ETA.
 Suggested Local Attractions:Bishop's Castle, Pueblo Lake State Park

 Vehicle Suitability Information